Op-ed length essays on a fairer globalization. We welcome submissions.

 Ali Dini 02/12/07

 National development strategies are insufficient for overcoming the problems in poor countries.
-Cooperation at the regional and world level is needed to solve the problems that originate from weak world governance.
-Moreover, establishing a fair and democratic world is a solution to religious fundamentalism in the Middle East.
+Cooperation at the regional and world level is needed to solve the problems that originate from weak world governance, including the challenge of religious fundamentalism in the Middle East.

 Center for Economic and Policy Research 02/02/07

-To save time, we eat poorly, sleep less, and exercise little, making us less healthy in the long run and requiring us to spend more on health care.
 Directly or indirectly, saving more time means spending more money, and spending more money means more time making it.
-It’s a vicious cycle, and how it all plays out varies from society to society.
-Indeed, far from devastating the U.S. economy, Kyoto could be met simply by taking vacations, choosing leisure over labor.
+Yet, from devastating the U.S. economy, Kyoto could be met simply by taking vacations, choosing leisure over labor.

-Germany should not impose labor market restrictions on new European Union members Bulgaria and Romania, argues Christian Drenth.
-In previous waves of EU expansion the countries that maintained open labor policies fared better in terms of growth and employment.
-Given its physical and economic centrality on the new European Union map, Germany has a responsibility to lead the way with fair and prosperous policies.
+Germany should not impose labor market restrictions on new EU members Bulgaria and Romania, argues Christian Drenth.
+Given its physical and economic centrality on the new EU map, Germany has a responsibility to lead the way with fair and prosperous policies.

 Philip E. Auerswald,